 ABFM Maintenance of Certification for Family Physicians

-ABFM MC-FP, the Maintenance of Certification for Family Physicians process provided by the American Board of Family Medicine (ABFM), is the means by which the ABFM continually assesses Diplomates.
+The Maintenance of Certification for Family Physicians (MC-FP) process provided by the American Board of Family Medicine (ABFM), is the means by which the ABFM continually assesses Diplomates.
 The American Board of Medical Specialties (ABMS), sensing growing and repeated threats from outside the medical field, determined that ABMS specialists within every discipline should be required to meet the highest standards of accountability.
 In response, the ABMS designed a process called Maintenance of Certification, and each specialty board agreed to adhere to a set structure in developing their individual programs.
 This structure consists of four components, each designed to assess important physician characteristics: professionalism (Part I), self-assessment and lifelong learning (Part II), cognitive expertise (Part III), and performance in practice (Part IV).
 Although these elements are similar to and consistent with the ABFM's long-standing recertification program, the ABFM Maintenance of Certification process stresses the importance of ongoing participation in activities that evaluate each of these components between recertification examinations.
 ABFM MC-FP is a requirement that the ABFM believes encourages clinical excellence and benefits both physicians and their patients.

 The following will provide a brief description of each component (for additional information on each component, follow the links on the left):